ish3lan/Capstone/README.md

 3- test

 Important note:
-Before running the tests, you have to change the proof path in TestSolnSquareVerifier.js and TestSquareVerifier.js
+Before running the tests, you have to change the proof path in TestSolnSquareVerifier.js and TestSquareVerifier.js (no .json needed)

 contract address: